 In all its petitions Liberty has never identified how many Liberty patients, specifically, required ESRD services in the past.
-Of the 3 SNF's in Chatham County, it appears as if none of them are operated by Liberty Healthcare.
-Yet, Liberty is requesting SNF / ESRD stations.
+In Wake County, Liberty is one of 20 providers of SNF services.
+Yet, Liberty is the only SNF provider requesting SNF / ESRD stations.
 Liberty is making its requests without providing how many, if any, ESRD patients it sends to dialysis during any time referenced in its petition.

 Liberty fails to explain that its SNF / ESRD patients do not necessarily live at the SNF for the remainder of their lives.
 Thus, the overall need for ESRD treatment for SNF patients is far less than presented by Liberty.
-Per the 2023 SMFP, there were 117 ESRD patients in Chatham County, which includes SNF residents receiving dialysis care.
-The 2 existing ESRD treatment facilities are operating at less than 78% utilization.
-The need projected by Liberty is both unwarranted and unfounded.
+Per the 2023 SMFP, there were 1,414 ESRD patients in Wake County, which includes SNF residents receiving dialysis care.
+Of the existing 20 dialysis centers only two are operating at 90% utilization or greater.
+Furthermore, as stated previously the county has a surplus of 75 ESRD stations.
+That excess capacity (75 surplus stations) far exceeds the number of stations required to treat the 176 patients calculated by Liberty in its Table 2.
+To an equal degree the 75-station surplus in Wake County is more than adequate to treat the 227 patients Liberty calculates in its Table 4.
+The additional 57 stations requested by Liberty are completely unnecessary and would only further increase the county station surplus, if Liberty's petition was approved.